-TIME REQUIREMENT: 4 NIGHTS, 5 DAYS (AT MINIMUM) The Gold Residential Project may be related to activities completed in other Award sections.
-For example, a young person may complete a photography course for their Skills section, and then take part in a Gold Residential Project linked to photography.
+TIME REQUIREMENT: 4 NIGHTS, 5 DAYS (AT MINIMUM) example, a young person may complete a photography course for their Skills section, and then take part in a Gold Project linked to photography.
 The key point is that the time allocated to the activity done or any course completed for the other section does not count towards completing this section.

-Participants must discuss their area of interest with their Award Leader before choosing a Gold Residential Project.
+Participants must discuss their area of interest with their Award Leader before choosing a Gold Project.
 It requires a significant personal investment of time, and sometimes money.
 Participants should choose an activity that interests them, then make the necessary inquiries and arrangements.
 A suitable Assessor is to be agreed upon with the Award Leader.
-This will usually be the Gold Residential Project instructor, leader, or facilitator, ie. the individual that can assess the participant throughout the experience and record their completion of the section.
+This will usually be the Gold Project instructor, leader, or facilitator, ie. the individual that can assess the participant throughout the experience and record their completion of the section.